joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 addition this model delivers powerful debugging and reasoning facilities over those found in React itself.

 Every reconciler has an indexer.
-The indexer keep indexes that maintain a variety of useful mappings.
+The indexer keeps indexes that maintain a variety of useful mappings.
 For example a class to all mounted components of that class, or prop name and all components that use that prop name.
 For example we already say `om.next/class->any`